cncf/memorials/dan-kohn.md

 He was a force for good and a force for improvement, and I will miss working with him.

+## Haifeng Liu

+Dan is a great helper when I joined the CNCF board, and I will always remember the meetings with Dan in Beijing, Shanghai, and San Francisco.
+Dan, thank you again for your leadership in building the cloud native computing communities.
+You will be definitely missed.

 ## Rick

 Dan was very friendly.
 I met with him several times in China.
 Thank him for the contribution in Open-Source.